 |Checking Status of Registration|

 All full time students are expected to meet with their advisors or registration officers to discuss spring term subject selection.
-Many of these meetings may occur on Registration Day, Monday February 3.
-However, students and advisors can begin using the online registration system when it opens on Monday, January 27.
-Students are strongly encouraged to submit registration forms before classes begin on Tuesday, February 4 to ensure accurate class enrollments.
-The deadline to register without penalty is Friday, February 7 at 5:00 pm.
+Many of these meetings occur on Registration Day, Monday, February 1.
+However, all students and advisors can begin using the online registration system when it opens on Monday, January 25.
+Students are strongly encouraged to submit their registration before classes begin on Tuesday, February 2 to ensure accurate class enrollments.
+The deadline to register without penalty is Friday, February 5 at 11:59 pm.
 Students should consult with their advisor(s) to arrange their registration meeting.

 At the registration meeting, students and advisors agree upon subject enrollment for the term.
 After conferring, the academic advisor or registration officer approves the subject selections.
 The student is responsible for completing the registration process and submitting the digital form.